docarray/docarray/docs/fundamentals/dataclass/index.md

 ::::

 Converting a dataclass to Document is as simple as `Document(a)`.
-With {meth}`~docarray.array.mixins.plot.PlotMixin.summary`, we can see it is represented as a Document object with the following nested structure:
+Via {meth}`~docarray.array.mixins.plot.PlotMixin.summary`, we can see it is represented as a Document object with the following nested structure:

 ```text
 📄 Document: cb25ccea837e8e2b33ef1e050bae1de2